vanessaaleung/visualizations/kardashians/README.md

 <img src="images/smoothen.png" height="300px">

 <p>Whoa, okay!
 So by this metric, Kim is still the most famous sister despite Kylie being close and nearly taking her crown.
 Honestly, the biggest takeaway from this whole exercise might be Kendall not showing up that much.
 It makes sense, though, despite her <a href="http://time.com/money/5033357/kendall-jenner-makes-more-than-gisele-bundchen/">wildly successful modeling career</a>.
 Some have called her "<a href="https://www.nickiswift.com/5681/kendall-jenner-normal-one-family/">the only normal one in her family</a>" as she tends to shy away from the more dramatic and controversial parts of the media limelight that generate oh so many clicks.</p>
-<p>In it, we will plot (pun!) the Kardashian sisters against the Jenner sisters to see which family line is more popular now.
-We will use average search interest to make things fair, i.e., total search interest divided by the number of sisters in the family line.</p>
-<p><strong>The answer?</strong> Since 2015, it has been a toss-up.
-And in the future?
-With this family and their penchant for big events, who knows?</p>

 ### Who's more famous?
 The Kardashians or the Jenners?
 <p>Since 2015, it has been a toss-up.
 And in the future?
 With this family and their penchant for big events, who knows?</p>